Islandora/migrate_islandora_csv/README.md

 ```bash
 drush migrate:import node
 ```
-from anywhere within Drupal will fire off the migration.
+from anywhere within the Drupal installation directory will fire off the migration.
 Go to http://localhost:8000/admin/content and you should see five new nodes.
 Click on one, though, and you'll see it's just a stub with metadata.
 The csv metadata is there, links to other entities like subjects and photographers are there, but there's no trace of the corresponding files.
 Here's where media entities come into play.

 ## Migrating Media